Event fundraising lessons from DoJiggy.com

 - Build Strong Relationships by Creating an Emotional Connection

 The importance of building strong relationships with donors is shown by the Sharks Foundation and their signature Sampling with the Sharks wine tasting event.
 The staff focused on creating an emotional connection with their top donors by sharing hockey stories and their personal experiences.
 Their shared passion and excitement for the game which they love will connect them, yet finding out what is important to each donor is equally as important.
 They engaged donors in the problems faced by the organization, and offered them an opportunity to be a part of the solution.

 - Create Value in Society

 Many environmental nonprofit organizations are hosting successful events, yet this special event holds activities for kids focused on learning the basics of bird identification based on their silhouettes or beaks.
-They teach children how to properly use binoculars, and involve them in making bird feeders, cleaning them and making bird-friendly glass designs for their windows.
+Likewise, there are many other nonprofit organizations that provide programs that have something more serious than birdwatching; say programs for clep test prep, so on and so forth.
+As for this event, the volunteers teach children how to properly use binoculars, and involve them in making bird feeders, cleaning them and making bird-friendly glass designs for their windows.
 The impact Boulder Bird Day has on its donors goes straight to each donors’ heart and sense of commitment to Planet Earth in teaching children the importance of our environment.
 Unique fundraising event ideas can bring value to your community while truly sharing your mission.

 - Reach Out and Promote with Vigor